rdevans87/ReadMeGenerator_NodeJs/README.md

 SO THAT I can quickly create a professional README for a new project
 ```

-Here is screenshot of a Sample `README.md` file generated from the application.
+Here is a screenshot of a Sample `README.md` file generated from the application.
 This file is located in the `Sample-README-file` folder:

 <img src="assets/screenshot_readme.png" width="500"/>